Optimizing SQLite Bulk Inserts: Achieving 100M Rows in 33 Seconds

 1. PRAGMA Configuration Refinements

 Increasing the page size reduces the number of pages written per transaction, aligning better with SSD block sizes (typically 4KB–16KB).
-Benchmark withPRAGMA page_size
+Benchmark withPRAGMA page_sizebefore creating the database, as changing it post-creation requires aVACUUM. -

 2. Schema and Index Adjustments